FLAME: Towards Federated Fine-Tuning Large Language Models Through Adaptive SMoE: Discussion

 Recall our activation-aware aggregation scheme shown in Equation \ref{equ:gamma_flame}.
 To justify our design choices, we analyze the correlation between our activation-aware aggregation scheme and standard federated averaging through key edge cases: \begin{packed_item} \item \textbf{Temperature effect:} When the temperature $t$ is set to 0, the term $(\frac{a_i^j}{S_i})^t$ becomes 1 regardless of activation frequency, reducing our scheme to standard federated averaging. \item \textbf{Full activation:} When expert $j$ is activated during all $S_i$ training steps at client $\text{c}_i$, $\frac{a_i^j}{S_i}$ equals 1.
 This gives full weight to that client's updates for this expert, equal to standard federated averaging. \item \textbf{Zero activation:} If expert $j$ is never activated during training at client $\text{c}_i$, $\frac{a_i^j}{S_i}$ equals 0, resulting in zero contribution from that client for this expert.
 This scheme correctly prevents randomly initialized local LoRA matrices from contaminating the global model. \end{packed_item}

 \textbf{Limitations.} Our method is specifically designed for federated fine-tuning of SMoE-based LLMs.
 While this might appear restrictive, it aligns with industry trends, as most modern LLMs increasingly adopt SMoE architecture for scalability and efficiency \cite{liu2024deepseek, guo2025deepseek, meta2025llama, cai2025survey}.
 Due to computational resource constraints, our experiments were limited to OLMoE-1.3B/6.9B.
-In future work, we plan to extend our evaluation to larger SMoE-based LLMs to further validate our approach's effectiveness.